nicholasdille/insulatr/README.md

     location: https://github.com/nicholasdille/insulatr
 ```

+Git repositories can be accessed using HTTPS or SSH.
+Currently, credentials for HTTPS are not supported and you are strongly discouraged from hardcoding the credentials in plaintext in the build definition.
+For SSH, the agent socket is mapped into the container so that public key authentication will work.

+Note that you can use the following URL to clone from GitHub using SSH without authenticating: `git://github.com/<username>/<repo>.git`

 ### Files

 The `files` node defines a list of files to be injected into the volume before running the build steps as well as extracted after the build steps completed successfully.
 A typical definitions looks like this: